testingrequired/testframe/ANATOMY.md

 }
 ```

-## Test
+### Test

-All tests are loaded in to this common format.
+All tests are loaded in to this common format regardless of test syntax.

 ```typescript
 interface Test {